GraphScope/GRIN/docs/source/api_naming.rst

 =========================== ==============
 Format                      Description
 =========================== ==============
-grin_get_A                  return handler A or the value of some statitic A grin_get_A_of_T             return A of type T grin_get_A_from_B           A is an element of B and A must be a handler.
-In case B is A list, use grin_get_A_from_list for short grin_get_A_by_B             use B to find A, B can be id or name grin_get_A_B                B is an element of A, and B is NOT a handler or value.
+grin_get_A                  return handle A or the value of some statitic A grin_get_A_of_T             return A of type T grin_get_A_from_B           A is an element of B and A must be a handle.
+In case B is A list, use grin_get_A_from_list for short grin_get_A_by_B             use B to find A, B can be id or name grin_get_A_B                B is an element of A, and B is NOT a handle or value.
 B can be name, datatype, id, or size grin_get_As_with_B          get A list with B enabled, B can be primary_keys
 =========================== ==============